riannemcc/Makersbnb/README.md

 [Link to the app on Heroku](https://snakebnb.herokuapp.com/index)

+We were free to choose our technology and used the following:
+ - Ruby
+ - Sinatra
+ - PostgreSQL
+ - RSpec
+ - Capybara

+ We also used a weather API to determine the weather in each B'n'B location.

 ### Headline specifications
 - Any signed-up user can list a new space.
 - Users can list multiple spaces.